 Although I enjoyed the Screwtape Letters more, The Great Divorce is much along that same vein, not pointing the finger at the obvious sinners (such as myself) but providing a reflection for those who are striving to be righteous and do not see their sins, or minimize them for the sake of their religious pride.
 Even for those who are not religious, we can see ourselves doing the same if we look deep within.
 And at a time where people seem so determined to be divided by their moral/ religious/ political causes, this is a good read to remind us to look inward first and to ask ourselves if our behavior is just, or just to prop ourselves up?

-If you would like to read The Great Divorce, you can get a copy on Amazon.
+If you would like to learn more about The Great Divorce, you can check it out here:

 Until next time,